Glossary of car finance termsBack to 'Expert guides'

 An ultra-low-emission vehicle is a car or van that emits extremely low levels of CO2 emissions.
 The current benchmark is a vehicle with tailpipe CO2 emissions of 75g/km or less.

 The element within a finance agreement which covers servicing, repairs and tyre replacement.

 Whole Life Cost (WLC)

 The total cost, including depreciation, servicing, fuel etc., incurred in running a vehicle for a defined period of time.

 Vehicle Excise Duty (VED)

-Frequently and mistakenly referred to as ‘road tax’ (much to the frustration of cyclists), VED is the rate you pay to the Government to drive your vehicle on UK roads.
+Frequently and mistakenly referred to as ‘road tax’ (much to the frustration of cyclists), VED is the rate you pay to the government to drive your vehicle on UK roads.
 How much you pay is decided on how much CO2 your car produces.
 This is included in your lease payments, so you don’t have to worry.